 Teaching a Dog to Back Up without Using Body Pressure A brief post and video tutorial on using the method where a dog goes into a channel between objects and you mark when they back out.
-I made this movie after watching the truly awful methods commonly used for teaching dogs to back up, and because I was unable to find another video demonstrating this particular force free method to jump start shaping backing up.
+I made this movie after watching the truly awful methods commonly used for teaching dogs to back up, and because I was unable to find another video demonstrating this particular method to jump start shaping backing up.

 YouTube Videos (no blog commentary so far)

 Negative Reinforcement vs. Positive Reinforcement I show an example of a behavior I taught (long ago) using body pressure and the stressful effects on the dogs, then reteach it with positive reinforcement and show a dramatic difference.